 Managing Source Account Schemas

 Each source schema has one attribute marked as the Account Name and one attribute marked as the Account ID.
-These attributes should not be edited once they have been created and the source aggregated.
-Learn more about these attributes and their impact here.
+Editing the Account Name or Account ID after aggregation can result in serious issues and is strongly discouraged.

-If your source doesn't have an account schema, you can create one by adding attributes to the source in IdentityNow that match the attributes on the source system.
+If your source doesn't have an account schema, you can create one by adding attributes to the source in IdentityNow that match your external connector.

 Editing an Account Schema